 The territory has a rainy season with afternoon storms from December to March and a dry season from April to November.
 The wet season is also hurricane season.

 There is little temperature difference between the seasons.
-The average temperature is in the low 20’s Celsius, while the average low is in the high-10’s.
+The average temperature is 25, while the average low is around 20.

 February is typically the warmest month for the Cook Islands while August is the coolest.
 January is the wettest month while July is the driest.